protontypes/open-sustainable-technology/README.md

 - [Radverkehrsatlas](https://github.com/FixMyBerlin/atlas-app) - Provides access to bicycle infrastructure data from OpenStreetMap for administrative staff.
 - [EV2Gym](https://github.com/StavrosOrf/EV2Gym) - A V2G Simulation Environment for large scale EV charging optimization.
 - [Tools for the iTEM databases](https://github.com/transportenergy/database) - Contains tools for two databases maintained by iTEM, the International Transport Energy Modeling consortium.
-- [Cartes](https://github.com/laem/cartes) - A French alternative to Google Maps that aims to focus on climate-friendly transports mode
+- [Cartes](https://github.com/laem/cartes) - A French alternative to Google Maps that aims to focus on climate-friendly transports mode.

 ### Production and Industry
 - [btp-ai-sustainability-bootcamp](https://github.com/SAP-samples/btp-ai-sustainability-bootcamp) - Showcasing SAP partners how to add Intelligence and Sustainability into your industry cloud solutions on SAP Business Technology Platform.